awsdocs/amazon-cloudfront-developer-guide/doc_source/live-streaming.md

    + A cache behavior with a path pattern of `*.mp4` \(for the segments\) For a Microsoft Smooth Streaming endpoint, only a manifest is served, so you create only one cache behavior:
-   + A cache behavior with a path pattern of `index.ism/*` For all endpoint formats except for a Microsoft Smooth Streaming endpoint, you must repeat the steps, to add two cache behaviors\.
+   + A cache behavior with a path pattern of `index.ism/*`

 1. Specify values for the following settings, for each cache behavior:
 **Viewer Protocol Policy**